Last updated on November 30th, 2021

 Get as many photographs as you can of the scene of the accident.
 Get shots that show the spot where the incident occurred as well as a few shots of the surrounding areas.
 Most importantly, get photographs that clearly show your injuries as well as the damage to your property – your vehicle, laptop, camera, mobile phone or any other valuable items that were damaged in the accident.

-Starting Hit And Run Accident Claims
+Starting A Hit And Run Car Accident Claim

 You can either file a claim directly with the Motor Insurers’ Bureau (MIB) or you can approach a personal injury solicitor who will undertake the formalities on your behalf.